TREEHOUSE SCREW – GTS FREE 2.0

 Entering the world of treehouses

-The stainless steel screw GTS Free is a secure fastening for small children's treehouses and light beginner projects < 10 m² (107 sq ft).
-The Screw works without a support and can be fastened directly to the wooden support beam – making it a cost-effective alternative to our large black GTS Screws.
+The NEW GTS Free 2.0 is a secure fastening for small children's treehouses and light beginner projects < 10 m² (107 sq ft).
+The stainless steel Screw works without a support and can be fastened directly to the wooden support beam – making it a cost-effective alternative to our large black GTS Screws.
 DIYers can build their own supports (e.g. with sliding plates).

 Not recommended for swing beams, cantilevered, rotating or swinging elements – better use our large GTS Screws + Accessories here!